vamshi9666/learnplex-backend/README.md

 # Learnplex-Backend

-To know more about the project, please visit Learnplex Docs
+To know more about the project (or) to setup the project locally, please visit [Learnplex Docs](https://docs.coderplex.in/docs/about.html)